kmucavele/find-the-numbers/README.md

 ## Personal Learning Objective
 This project was created to exercise Click-Handling and DOM-Manipulation with vanilla JavaScript.
-Furthermore it is an introduction to a simple game logic implementation.
+Furthermore, it is an introduction to a simple game logic implementation.

-The project was made in the first year of my apprenticeship.
+The project was made in the first year of my apprenticeship and serves to showcase work samples.

 ## Usage
 Simply clone this repository and open the html file in a browser